asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/01-chapter-one.md

 "Probably.
 Which means Steven isn't his real name, the accent might be fake, and the limp is theater."
 Brandon closed that file.
 "But it also means he's done this before.
 Multiple times.
 Successfully."

 They drove in silence for a while.
-Brandon watched the landscape change as they crossed into Iowa.
-More farmland, more gray sky, the occasional town breaking up the monotony.
-Albert Lea gave way to Clear Lake, then Mason City, then smaller places whose names he didn't catch.
+Brandon watched the landscape as they crossed into Iowa.
+The highway signs marked their progress: Mason City, then Clear Lake, each town a brief interruption in the endless farmland.
->NITPICK: Your geography on the drive is a bit of a mess.
-Here you have them crossing into Iowa and then driving through Iowa towns like Clear Lake and Mason City.
-Earlier. you have them 3 hours from Omaha which should put them closer to Des Moines already.
-Then, in a later paragraph, you mention them driving through Mason City again before crossing into Iowa.

 "What's Morrison's take on all this?"
 Brandon asked.